 How to create a shared mailbox in Office 365

-Although I prefer to perform most administrative tasks using PowerShell, creating shared mailboxes seems to be easier and quicker with the Admin Center.
+Although I prefer to perform most administrative tasks using PowerShell, creating shared mailboxes seems to be easier and quicker with the admin center.
 Here is how to do this:

 How to create a shared mailbox using PowerShell

 Even though I prefer to use the UI for this task (it just seems to be quicker), there are some situations in which you have to use PowerShell.
-For example, the reason you might want to use a cmdlet here is that this is the only method to set a Send on Behalf permission.
+For example, the reason you might want to use a cmdlet here is that this is the only method to set the Send on Behalf permission.

 New-Mailbox -Shared -Name "Info" -DisplayName "Info" -Alias Info | Add-MailboxPermission -User [email protected] -AccessRights FullAccess –InheritanceType All | Set-Mailbox -GrantSendOnBehalfTo [email protected]

-The cmdlet creates a shared mailbox [email protected] with the Display Name “Info” and assigns full access rights to [email protected] The last part is optional and grants the Send on Behalf permission for the same user.
+The cmdlet creates a shared mailbox [email protected] with the Display Name “Info” and assigns full access rights to [email protected].
+The last part is optional and grants the Send on Behalf permission for the same user.

 How to migrate Exchange public folders to a shared mailbox in Office 365

-CodeTwo Office 365 Migration is an awarded software which makes a transition from an Exchange Server to Office 365 much easier than by native means.
+CodeTwo Office 365 Migration is an awarded software which makes a transition from an Exchange server to Office 365 much easier than by native means.
 The program lets you perform a secure migration and use features such as filters, scheduler and detailed reports, which let you plan the whole process and leave it to finish automatically.
 Migrating public folders to the target shared mailbox using CodeTwo Office 365 Migration is also simple:

 - Start from creating a new migration job from Exchange Server (or Office 365)

-- Begin the configuration by typing a descriptive job name
+- Begin the configuration by typing a descriptive job name.

 - The next step is to connect with the chosen target server.

 - After establishing the connection, you have to match mailboxes.
-Click Match mailboxes… to access a separate matching tool.
+Click Match mailboxes to access a separate matching tool.

 - In the tool, match your public folders with the target destination manually.

 - Enter the target shared mailbox address, click OK, save changes in the matching tool and continue to configure the job.
-In the following steps, you can choose e.g. when to migrate your public folders and which item types to include.
+In the next steps, you can choose e.g. when to migrate your public folders and which item types to include.
 This configuration depends entirely on your environment, and you can modify it freely.
 Just remember that license-free Office 365 shared mailboxes are limited to 50 GB of space, so you might want to split your public folders into a few batches to migrate all content.

 - After configuration is finished, you can start the migration job manually from the Jobs tab: